 Property Taxes Both the City of Mountain Park and Fulton County tax landowners of Mountain Park.
 Fulton County has the administrative responsibility of collecting all taxes.
 Homeowners, once billed, may mail their taxes.
 Homeowners can file for the Fulton County Homestead Tax Exemption at the North Fulton County Government Annex located in Alpharetta at 11913 Wills Road (see map) during the hours of 8:30 A.M. to 4:00 P.M.

 Voter Registration Voter registration is available during regular operation hours at Fulton County libraries or the North Fulton County Government Annex at 11913 Wills Road (see map) from 8:30 A.M. to 4:00 P.M.

 Auto Tags & Driver's Licenses Georgia driver's licenses can be obtained at the Sandy Springs Customer Service Center located at 8610 Roswell Road, Suite 710.
 Tuesday through Saturday during the hours of 7:30 AM to 5 PM.

-Post Offices The nearest post office is located in the Hallmark store in the Sandy Plains Village shopping center on Highway 92.
-The main 30075 post office is located on Alpharetta Highway, just north of the Holcombe Bridge Road intersection, in the Brannon Square shopping center.
+Post Offices The main 30075 post office is located on Alpharetta Highway, just north of the Holcombe Bridge Road intersection, in the Brannon Square shopping center.